 All Female Kilimanjaro Climb

 Join other kick ass women at the roof of Africa as you make your way up Kilimanjaro and summit on International Women’s Day.
-Contribute to training female guides with a donation to a local NGO set-up by the lead guide.
-Stay longer and share your skills with Tanzanian female entrepreneurs and business-owners.
+Contribute to training female guides with a donation to the Tanzania Women Guides Foundation, a local NGO set-up by our lead guide and make a difference in providing opportunities to women in tourism.